Battle of Satala (530): Battle

-Once Mihr-Mihroe had finished assembling his army, however, he invaded Byzantine territory.
-Bypassing Theodosiopolis, he headed for Satala, and set up his camp some distance from the city walls.
+Once Mihr-Mihroe had finished assembling his army, he invaded Byzantine territory.
+Bypassing Theodosiopolis, he headed for Satala and set up his camp some distance from the city walls.
 The Byzantine forces, about half as strong as the Persians according to Procopius, did not engage him.
 Sittas, with a thousand men, occupied the hills around the city, while the bulk of the Byzantine army remained with Dorotheus inside the walls.

-On the next day, the Persians advanced and began to surround the city, preparing for a siege.
+The next day, the Persians advanced and began to surround the city, preparing for a siege.
 At this point, Sittas with his detachment sallied forth from the hills.
 The Persians, seeing them raising much dust and thinking that they were the main Byzantine army, quickly gathered their forces and turned to meet them.
 Dorotheus then led his own men to attack the Persian rear.
 Despite their bad tactical position, facing attack from both front and rear, the Persian army resisted effectively, due to its greater numbers.
-At one point, however, a Byzantine commander, Florentius the Thracian, charged his unit into the Persian centre and managed to capture Mihr-Mihroe's battle standard.
+The tide of the battle changed when a Byzantine commander, Florentius the Thracian, charged his unit into the Persian center and managed to capture Mihr-Mihroe's battle standard.
 Although he was killed soon after, the loss of the flag caused fear among the Persian ranks.
-Their army began to retreat to their camp, abandoning the battlefield.
+The Persians began to retreat to their camp, abandoning the battlefield.
+According to Procopius, the Byzantines did not pursue the retreating Persians as they were satisfied with the victory over a numerically superior army.

 Aftermath

-The next day, the Persians departed and returned to Persian Armenia, unmolested by the Byzantines, who were satisfied with their victory over a far larger force.
-This victory was a major success for Byzantium, and was followed by the defections of a number of Armenian chieftains to the Empire (the brothers Narses, Aratius, and Isaac), as well as by the capture or surrender of a number of important fortresses, like Bolum and Pharangium.
-Negotiations between Persia and Byzantium also resumed after the battle, but they led nowhere, and in spring 531 war resumed, with the campaign that led to the Battle of Callinicum.
+The next day, the Persians departed and returned to Persian Armenia, unmolested by the Byzantines, who were satisfied with their victory over a larger force.
+This victory was followed by the defections of a number of Armenian chieftains to the Byzantine Empire (the brothers Narses, Aratius, and Isaac), as well as by the capture or surrender of a number of important fortresses of Bolum and Pharangium.
+Pharangium was considered an important loss because it was a source of gold, impacting the ability of the Persians to finance the war.
+Negotiations between Persia and Byzantium also resumed after the battle, but they led nowhere, and in spring 531 war resumed, leading to the Battle of Callinicum.